-Graduate Certificate in Professional Counseling Normal Program Completion Time: 16 Months
+Graduate Certificate in Professional Counseling Normal Program Completion Time: 16 Months This program is offered online.

-The Professional Counseling Certificate in the MSHSV program was developed based on a response of student need and desire to become license eligible as a Licensed Professional Counselor.
-Similarly, to the target audience of the MSHSV program, the MSHSV Certificate in Professional Counseling targets adult practitioners who are typically employed and seeking a focused education on their discipline of choice.
+The Professional Counseling Certificate in the Master of Science in Counseling and Human Services program was developed based on a response of student need and desire to become license eligible as a Licensed Professional Counselor.
+Similarly, to the target audience of the Master of Science in Counseling and Human Services program, the Certificate in Professional Counseling targets adult practitioners who are typically employed and seeking a focused education on their discipline of choice.